Sorter

 • Filter/cell strainer: Samples on the cell sorter MUST be filtered before running them (even without visible aggregates).
 The nozzles are easily clogged.
 35 to 70 µm nylon mesh or cell strainer are mandatory

-• Gating strategy: The user is required to discuss the gating strategy of the sorting with the FCCS staff prior to the sort.
+• Gating strategy: The user is required to discuss the gating strategy of the sorting with the FCSPD staff prior to the sort.
 It is the responsibility of the investigator to specify the cell population to be sorted.

 • Sample: You must bring a negative control, as well as individual positive controls for each fluorochrome you are using.
-The FCCS facility does not provide controls for your experiment.
+The FCSPD facility does not provide controls for your experiment.
 Please, refer to our FC Protocols > Compensation link.

 • Reservations: All users sorting samples on the FACSAria must complete a Request Services > Sorting Request through iLab.